Basirk/I2CHelper/README.md

 ## Quick Start

+This code is available in the `/examples` directory.

-Here is a starting point for your class header:
+Here is a starting point for your class definition, which inherits from I2CHelper:

 ```c++
 #include <I2CHelper.h>